 In total, Jenny had to spend 17.5 hours on the phone over 22 days before she was able to regain access to the account.

-In the meantime, her attacker had full access to her contact list, which now may be vulnerable to further attacks.
-In the meantime, Jenny still gets phishing emails – and if she or any of her employees click on one of them again, the whole nightmare will repeat itself.
+In the meantime, her attacker had full access to her contact list, which could be vulnerable to further attacks.
+In the meantime, Jenny was still getting phishing emails – and if she or any of her employees clicked on one of them again, the whole nightmare would repeat itself.

 Telling phishing emails and phishing sites apart from legitimate equivalents is a masterclass in noticing little details.
 The takeaway from this is that you will be fooled – there are no exceptions.
 What’s more, antivirus and firewalls can’t stop this kind of attack.
 Instead of planning to avoid phishing emails, plan to be attacked instead.

 No business is ever safe from a cyber attack, but if you take the appropriate steps, you can save yourself from a lot of pain, hardship, and lost productivity.
-If you want to learn more, contact MicroTech Boise today.
+If you want to learn more, let's have a conversation.